-However, you will also see other types of rose like rosa mosqueta (aka rosa moschata) and rosa rubiginosa being used.
+However, you will also see other types of rose varieties, like rosa mosqueta (aka rosa moschata) and rosa rubiginosa, listed on some product labels.

 Even though there are some variances in the exact amount of vitamin A, fatty acids and other nutrients between these rose subtypes, it’s nothing to worry about.
 You’re still getting all the benefits of rosehip.

 Pure rosehip oil has a red color (and sometimes orange or even, purple).
 If the color is more on the yellow side or it’s very pale, that’s a sign that something’s off.

 Now, as for the scent, rosehip oil is more earthy (but this can also vary from one harvest to another).

 One thing rosehip does not smell like is roses.
 So, if you detect the scent of rose, then something else has been added to it.

 Ideally, you want a rosehip oil that is stored in a dark bottle (usually amber or blue).
 The dark bottle helps to protect the oil from light and resulting damage that can occur.

 Avoid clear bottles (unless the manufacturer uses some natural preservatives like vitamin E and/or clearly states that the bottle has a built-in UV protectant).

 Some rosehip oils contain just the oil, while others might include preservatives to help slow down oxidation and spoilage.